 Partnership ethos

-• SSP Ethos: The project submission aligns with the Student-Staff Partnership (SSP) ethos and the program mission statement and values.
+• SSP Ethos: The project submission aligns with the Student-Staff Partnership (SSP) ethos and the program values.
 The project seeks to engage students and staff in the process of cocreation, codelivery, and collaborative effort premised upon mutual learning, accountability and shared responsibility.
 Student and staff partners are valued as colleagues and equal partners.

 • Need for Partnership: The project submission articulates why it is important to address this need or challenge in partnership, and how both student and staff perspectives are critical in addressing the challenges posed.